Beneficial interest AvH: 78.75%

-Provisions for loan losses (net) remained limited to 0.01% of the average loan portfolio, or 0.3 million euros, yet this cautious policy has done nothing to inhibit lending, as the loan portfolio grew to more than 3.9 billion euros (+8%).
+The provisions for loan losses represented 0.01% of the average loan portfolio, or 0.6 million euros.
+Nevertheless, this cautious policy has done nothing to inhibit lending, causing the loan portfolio to grow by 7%.

 Strong liquidity and solvency

-The cautious approach guarantees a comfortable liquidity position at all times.
-The Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) stood at 197% and 128% respectively, which is well above the requisite lower limit of 100%.
+Its cautious approach guarantees a comfortable liquidity position for Bank J.Van Breda & Co at all times.
+The Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) stood at 150% and 123% respectively, which is well above the requisite lower limit of 100%.
 The loan portfolio is financed entirely from client deposits, making the bank independent from external funding on the international markets.

-The loan portfolio decreased to 144 million euros (-13%).
-This decrease is almost entirely attributable to the decrease of professional loans, which has ceased to be the strategic focus since the takeover.
+The loan portfolio decreased by 19.3 million euros to 124 million euros.
+This decrease is almost entirely attributable to the decrease of professional loans, which has ceased to be the strategic focus since the acquisition.

 Van Breda Car Finance

-The pressure on the interest margin, the decrease in income from refinancing, an increase in the bank taxes and the necessary investments will affect future results.
-Nevertheless, Bank J.Van Breda & C° is well equipped for the future in each of its three areas of activity.
+The pressure on the interest margin, the bank taxes and the necessary investments in the future affect the results.
+Nevertheless, Bank J.Van Breda & C° remains well equipped for the future in each of its three areas of activity.

-Over the last few years, the bank has proven that it can produce good results, even in difficult or uncertain conditions.
-The goodwill, reputation, positioning, constant investments and sound financial structure of the bank constitute a solid basis for a long-term financial growth.
+Over the last few years, the bank has proven that it can show good results, even in difficult or uncertain conditions.
+The goodwill, reputation, positioning, constant investments and sound financial structure of the bank all constitute a solid basis for a long-term financial growth.